Mildred and Richard Loving were in love, so they did what so many couples do. They got married.

 “Under our Constitution, the freedom to marry, or not marry, a person of another race resides with the individual and cannot be infringed by the State,” Chief Justice Earl Warren wrote, in a ruling that made interracial marriage legal across the United States.

-Lucas Irwin, 35, chef for a Japanese restaurant soon to open in Washington, said, ”I love that they didn’t give up.”
+Lucas Irwin, 36, chef for a Japanese restaurant, said, ”I love that they didn’t give up.”

 Irwin said that if not for the Lovings, his own white mother and half-Japanese father might not have been able to marry in the 1980s.